 Follow these recommendations for a safe sleep environment for your little one:

-Always place your baby on his or her back to sleep, not on the stomach or side.
-The rate of SIDS has gone way down since the AAP introduced this recommendation in 1992.
+Always place your baby on their back to sleep, not on the stomach or side.
+The rate of SIDS has gone way down since the AAP began recommending this in 1992.

-Use a firm sleep surface.
+Use a firm, flat sleep surface.
 Cover the mattress with a sheet that fits snugly.
-Make sure your crib, bassinet, or play yard meets current safety standards.

 Do not put anything else in the crib or bassinet.
 Keep plush toys, pillows, blankets, unfitted sheets, quilts, comforters, sheepskins, and bumper pads out of your baby's sleep area.

-Avoid overheating.
-Dress your baby for the room temperature, and don't overbundle.
+To avoid overheating, dress your baby for the room temperature and don't overbundle.
+Don't cover your baby's head while they're sleeping.
 Watch for signs of overheating, such as sweating or feeling hot to the touch.

-Put your baby to sleep with a pacifier.
-But if your baby rejects the pacifier, don't force it.
-If the pacifier falls out during sleep you do not have to replace it.
+Offer a pacifier to your baby at sleep time, but don’t force it.
+If the pacifier falls out during sleep, you don’t have to replace it.
 If you're breastfeeding, wait until breastfeeding is firmly established.

-Watch out for other hazards.
-Avoid items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
+Watch out for other hazards, such as items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
 Look around for things that your baby can touch from a seated or standing position in the crib.
 Hanging mobiles, wall hangings, pictures, draperies, and window blind cords could be harmful if they are within a baby's reach.

 Helping Your Baby Sleep

 If you haven't already, start a bedtime routine that will be familiar and relaxing for your baby.
 Bathing, reading, and singing can soothe babies and signal an end to the day.
-Some babies like to be swaddled (wrapped in a light blanket), which can be done until they start to roll.
+Some babies like to be swaddled (wrapped in a light blanket).
+This is OK until they start to roll (typically, when they're 3 to 4 months old).
 Be consistent and your baby will soon associate these steps with sleeping.

 If you rock your baby to sleep before bedtime, your little one may expect to be rocked to sleep after nighttime awakenings.
 Instead, try putting your baby into a crib or bassinet while drowsy but still awake.
-This way your baby will learn to fall asleep on his or her own.
+This way your baby will learn to fall asleep on their own.

 Some babies squirm, whine, and even cry a little before falling back to sleep on their own.
-Unless you think that your baby is hungry or ill, see what happens if you leave your baby alone for a few minutes — he or she might settle down.
+Unless you think that your baby is hungry or ill, see what happens if you leave your baby alone for a few minutes — they might settle down.

-If your baby wakes during the period that you want him or her to sleep, keep activity to a minimum.
+If your baby wakes during the period that you want them to sleep, keep activity to a minimum.
 Try to keep the lights low and resist the urge to play with or talk to your baby.
-Change or feed your baby and return him or her to the crib or bassinet.
+Change or feed your baby and then return your little one to the crib or bassinet.